3cqs-coder/SymBot/docs/README.md

 Note that this protects the SymBot login specifically.
 It complements — and does not replace — the operating-system and network measures described above, and any protection provided by a reverse proxy or firewall in front of SymBot.

+Because the protection works per source IP address, it assumes SymBot sees the real client address.
+When running behind a reverse proxy (the recommended setup — see [Reverse Proxy Setup](#reverse-proxy-setup)), SymBot honours the `X-Forwarded-For` / `CF-Connecting-IP` headers your proxy sets, which is correct.
+If instead SymBot is exposed directly to the internet without a trusted proxy, those headers can be forged by a client to make each attempt appear to come from a different address, which can dilute the per-IP throttle.
+This is inherent to any IP-based protection; running behind a properly configured reverse proxy (and not forwarding those headers from untrusted sources) is the recommended way to keep the client address trustworthy.

 ## Reverse Proxy Setup

 A reverse proxy is a special type of web server that receives requests, forwards them to another web server somewhere else, receives a reply, and forwards the reply to the original requester.
 Although there are many reasons to use a reverse proxy, they are generally used to help increase performance, security, and reliability.
 Two popular open-source software packages that can act as a reverse proxy are [Apache](https://apache.org) and [NGINX](https://nginx.org).